compasses/GOProjects/mysqlproxy/doc/KingDoc/how_to_use_kingshard_EN.md

     # down mysql after N seconds noalive
     # 0 will no down
-    down_after_noalive: 100
+    down_after_noalive: 32

-# schema defines which db can be used by client and this db's sql will be executed in which nodes
+# schema defines which db can be used by client and this db's sql will be executed in which nodes, the db is also the default database
-schemas :
+schema :
--
     db : kingshard
     nodes: [node1,node2]
-    rules:
-    		#all sqls that operate the unshard tables will send to the default node.
     default: node1
     shard:
     -
-            #shard table
         table: test_shard_hash
-            #shard key
         key: id
-            #shard node
         nodes: [node1, node2]
-            #shard type
         type: hash
-            #sub table counts,means that 4 sub tables in node1, and 4 sub-tables in node2.
         locations: [4,4]

     -
         table: test_shard_range
         key: id
         type: range
         nodes: [node1, node2]
         locations: [4,4]
         table_row_limit: 10000

 ```